Brooke Ablon - Fort Point Capital

 How is partnering with Fort Point Capital different from partnering with other private equity firms?

-What's your most memorable investment?
+What is your most memorable investment?